Vyral/base-template/_posts/2019-01-31-recapping-2018s-market--discussing-what-2019-may-bring.md

 Crye-Leike sold 700 homes per day last year, and our team accounted for 160 of those sales.
 All in all, it was a good year, and we’re optimistic about what we can achieve together in 2019!

-If you’d like to see what your home is worth with all the market variables at play, please reach out and give us a call at (901) 729-9526.
+If you’d like to see what your home is worth with all the market variables at play, please reach out and give us a call at [(901) 729-9526](tel:901-729-9526){: target="_blank"}.
 Our team would be happy to help you with your real estate needs!